Another Case of Brewtality: Overview

 The lyrics on Another Case of Brewtality revert from the socio-political stance on Older...
 Budweiser to the band's earlier subject matter of drinking, partying, and womanizing.
 The songs are generally short and fast-paced with one track falling headlong into another, and changes in tempo are frequent.
 A cover version of a Stiff Little Fingers song, "Suspect Device", is present.
+The song "Out On The Couch" has been used on several episodes by the Blowing Smoke with Twisted Rico Podcast.